A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

 It is a day of silence for Hindus, with no noise, work or travel.
 If you are in Bali, you have to stay indoors.
 Electricity is turned off in many areas, and the silence is governed by Hindu security guards called “pecalang”.
 5-star resorts in e.g. Nusa Dua, Jimbaran Bay and Ubud allow guests to perform outdoor activities within the hotel grounds.
-Bali’s Ngurah Rai airport in Denpasar is closed for both international and domestic flights from 00:01 until 23:59.
+On 19 March 2026, Bali’s Ngurah Rai airport in Denpasar is closed for both international and domestic flights from 00:01 until 23:59.
 More information here.
+With the proximity to Idul Fitri (see below), this could make flights on 16-18 March to Bali very popular indeed; best to book as soon as possible and have a plan b.

 What for?
 Good Friday (there is no holiday for Easter or Easter Monday)